HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

- - Add **MoveTowardsCenterWhileClimbing** to the Fly Guy and Spike Ball.
+ - Add **MoveTowardsCenterWhileClimbing** to the HoverGuy and SpikeBall.

 <hr></details><br>
 <details><summary>What did that do?</summary>